hashicorp/packer/website/source/docs/builders/azure.html.md

 -   `cloud_environment_name` (string) One of `Public`, `China`, `Germany`, or `USGovernment`.
 Defaults to `Public`.
 Long forms such as `USGovernmentCloud` and `AzureUSGovernmentCloud` are also supported.

+-   `custom_data_file` (string) Specify a file containing custom data to inject into the cloud-init process.
+The contents of the file are read, base64 encoded, and injected into the ARM template.
+The custom data will be passed to cloud-init for processing at the time of provisioning.
+See [documentation](http://cloudinit.readthedocs.io/en/latest/topics/examples.html) to learn more about custom data, and how it can be used to influence the provisioning process.

+-   `custom_managed_image_name` (string) Specify the source managed image's name to use.
+If this value is set, do not set image_publisher, image_offer, image_sku, or image_version.
+If this value is set, the value `custom_managed_image_resource_group_name` must also be set.
+See [documentation](https://docs.microsoft.com/en-us/azure/storage/storage-managed-disks-overview#images) to learn more about managed images.

+-   `custom_managed_image_resource_group_name` (string)  Specify the source managed image's resource group used to use.
+If this value is set, do not set image_publisher, image_offer, image_sku, or image_version.
+If this value is set, the value `custom_managed_image_name` must also be set.
+See [documentation](https://docs.microsoft.com/en-us/azure/storage/storage-managed-disks-overview#images) to learn more about managed images.

 -   `image_version` (string) Specify a specific version of an OS to boot from.
 Defaults to `latest`.
 There may be a difference in versions available across regions due to image synchronization latency.
 To ensure a consistent